awslabs/simplebeerservice/README.md

   mkdir device/cert
   aws iot create-keys-and-certificate --set-as-active --certificate-pem-outfile device/cert/certificate.pem.crt --public-key-outfile device/cert/public.pem.key --private-key-outfile device/cert/private.pem.key
   ```
+  > You will also need one more file, the VeriSign root certificate.
+[Download that certificate here](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem) and save it to the same cert directory.
+Name it **root.pem.crt**.

 5. Copy the Certificate ARN produced in the previous command.
 Associate the policy and thing with the certificate: